planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 *Added in version [0.11.0].*

 Since its inception, Libplanet has left much of the low-level networking to [NetMQ], which is a .NET implementation of [ZeroMQ].
-However, now it is necessary to change its networking layer to be possible without relying on NetMQ so that Libplanet can be used on various platforms such as mobile and Web.
+However, we've now determined that it is necessary to change its networking layer to not fully rely on NetMQ so that Libplanet can be used on various platforms such as mobile and Web.

 The network transport layer is Libplanet's response to that need.